aegan123/Calendar/README.md

 # Calendar
-Project for a cource in university
+Project for a course in university